 Sometimes, a mix of both treatments works best.

 Cryotherapy.
 If you have early prostate cancer, your doctor might choose to kill cancer cells by freezing them.
-He’ll put small needles or probes into your prostate to deliver very cold gasses that destroy the cells.
+They’ll put small needles or probes into your prostate to deliver very cold gasses that destroy the cells.
+You doctor may suggest whole gland cryosurgery for low- and intermediate-risk localized prostate cancer patients who are not suitable for either radical prostatectomy or radiotherapy.

 It’s hard to say for sure how well it works.
 Scientists haven’t done much long-term research that focuses on using it to treat prostate cancer.
 It's usually not the first treatment option a doctor recommends.